 Access Your Router Admin Panel

-The first step to access your router admin panel is to find out your router’s private IP address.
-Follow these simple steps to know your router’s private IP address:
+The first step to accessing your router admin panel is to find out your router’s private IP address.
+Follow these simple steps to know your router’s IP address:

 For Windows users